simonemberton/Introduction_to_Creative_Coding/Week_13/README.md

 #### Use the the switch statement based on detections

-Now we need to use the detections that the Machine Learning system detects to trigger the switch statement.
+Now we need to use the detections that the Machine Learning system produces to trigger the switch statement.

-We are already detecting and logging results in
+Detections are already being logged here:
 ```javascript
 function gotDetections(error, results) {
   if (error) {